South Africa police foil ANC meeting bomb plot

 The conference is set to give Zuma a second mandate to lead the party and - given the ANC's dominance at the ballot box - another five-year term in 2014 as president of Africa's biggest economy.

-Motlanthe withdrew from the race to become Zuma's number two, virtually handing the position to former union leader Cyril Ramaphosa, South Africa's second-richest black businessman who is returning to politics after a decade absence.
+Nominations for top party positions take place on Monday, with former union leader Cyril Ramaphosa, now South Africa's second-richest black businessman, well-placed to return to politics as Zuma's deputy.

-Ramaphosa supporters were confident of victory when results of the internal election are announced on Tuesday.
+Sources close to Ramaphosa, who has been out of front-line politics for the last decade, were confident he would win the vote for the ANC deputy president.
+Results of the internal election are expected on Tuesday.

-"The numbers are in our favour and we are going for it," said one backer said.
+"The numbers are in our favour and we are going for it," said one ANC official backing Ramaphosa.
 "It's almost a done deal.
 Cyril is going to be our next deputy president."

 The ascension of Ramaphosa to a top ANC position is likely to be seen as a pro-business move by a party still deeply rooted in socialism, and may help assuage the fears of the ratings agencies that have recently downgraded South Africa.